 Our regular Public Lecture series, where international and national speakers give a broad range of talks.
 2022-2023 events are currently being collated and arranged, so stay tuned!
 Recent lectures have explored disability in Ancient Rome, issues of decolonisation in UK museums, race and ethnicity, the reception of ancient monsters in the modern world, and the illicit trade of manuscripts, to name a just a few!

-- Monthly Athena’s Owls workshops (currently held on the 3rd Saturday of each month in Didsbury Library).
+Monthly Athena’s Owls workshops and story competitions for children.
 Each session involves a mythological story and a craft activity through which the children attending can learn a little about the ancient world and have something to take home at the end of the session – previous projects have involved making mosaics, Roman helmets and sandals, Latin spell tablets, and designing a display of Greek vases.

-See our calendar below for upcoming events.
-We are always very keen to have new members and attendees at our events and to branch out in our events, so for more information on membership please see the relevant page or for any queries email Kat at email@example.com.
+We are always very keen to have new members and attendees at our events and to branch out in our events, so for more information on how to become a member or show your support, please see our Membership page.

-For details on events organised by other local branches of the Classical Association, please see the calendar of events.
+For details on events organised by other local branches of the Classical Association, please see the Classical Association’s calendar of events.